feddelegrand7/mini007/README.md

 #> ── user [43] ───────────────────────────────────────────────────────────────────
 #> Are polar bears dangerous for humans?
 #> ── assistant [21] ──────────────────────────────────────────────────────────────
-#> Yes, polar bears are dangerous to humans as they are powerful predators and may attack if threatened or hungry.
+#> Yes, polar bears are dangerous to humans as they are powerful predators and can attack if threatened or hungry.
 ```

 ### Managing Agent Conversation History

-##### Only in the development version at the moment

 The `clear_and_summarise_messages` method allows you to compress an
 agent’s conversation history into a concise summary and clear the